-petroglyphs provide glimpses into Native American cultures dating back over a thousand years.
+provide glimpses into Native American cultures dating back more than a thousand years.
 Geological wonders, like huge craters formed by meteorites and volcanoes, add yet another layer to exploring in the region.

-North of Flagstaff the San Francisco Peaks, a string of tall volcanic mountains, rise over 12,000 feet.
+North of Flagstaff, the San Francisco Peaks, a string of tall volcanic mountains, rise more than 12,000 feet.
 To the south, ponderosa pines cover the Colorado Plateau before the terrain plunges dramatically into Oak Creek Canyon.
 The canyon then opens to reveal red buttes and mesas in the high-desert areas surrounding Sedona.
 The desert gradually descends to the Verde Valley, crossing the Verde River before reaching the 7,000-foot Black Range, over which lies the Prescott Valley.

 Flagstaff, the hub of this part of Arizona, was historically a way station en route to Southern California via the railroads and then Route 66.
 Many of those who were "just passing through" stayed and built a community, revitalizing downtown with cafés, an activity-filled square, eclectic shops, and festivals.
 The town's large network of bike paths and parks abuts hundreds of miles of trails and forest roads, an irresistible lure for outdoors enthusiasts.
 Not surprisingly, the typical resident of Flagstaff is outdoorsy, young, and has a large, friendly dog in tow.